Chris Keith-Gillon's face is inches away from his three computer screens.

 But Keith-Gillon can't wait any longer.
-Three kilometres of frustrated commuters are backing all the way to the Ohoka on-ramp because of the queue for Chaneys.
+Three kilometres of frustrated commuters is backing all the way to the Ohoka on-ramp because of the queue for Chaneys.

-The Christchurch Transport Operations Centre looks like something from a spy movie.
-A wall is covered with eight monitors, each showing a multitude of traffic cameras plus constantly moving graphs and colours.
+The Christchurch Transport Operations Centre on Hereford St has scene from an American spy movie. a wall covered with eight monitors.
+Each shows a multitude of traffic cameras plus constantly moving graphs and colours.

 The centre was launched last July.
 It is a partnership between Christchurch City Council, NZ Transport Agency and Environment Canterbury, built on cooperation developed in the aftermath of the 2010 and 2011 earthquakes.

 One of its roles is to provide users of the city's network of local roads and state highways with up-to-date information about traffic, considered vital given the widespread roadworks under way in the city since the quakes.